Multidata Causal Discovery for Statistical Hurricane Intensity Forecasting: Introduction

-Here, we leverage the PC algorithm and increase statistical power by applying the recently developed \textit{multidata} causal discovery framework to suggest new predictors for the operational SHIPS model.
-This approach assumes that all Atlantic hurricane intensity changes are governed by a shared causal graph, which is reasonable given that different hurricanes represent multiple realizations of the same physical phenomenon.
-The multidata PC algorithm requires multivariate time series of all potential predictors for each storm, motivating our replication of the SHIPS developmental dataset using meteorological analyses, as described in Section~\ref{sec:data}.
-After detailing our causal methodology and experimental design in Section~\ref{sec:Methodology}, we demonstrate in Sections~\ref{sec:Results}\ref{subsec:Results_multidatacausaldiscovery} and \ref{sec:Results}\ref{subsec:Results_causalfeatureselectionoutperforming} that causal feature selection outperforms correlation-based methods in identifying useful predictors for TC intensity forecasts, particularly at short lead times.
+We address this limitation by adopting a causal discovery framework \cite{runge2018causal,runge2019inferring,runge2019detecting,gerhardus2022causal,runge2023causal} to objectively identify new environmental predictors for inclusion in the operational SHIPS developmental dataset.
+In causal discovery, relationships among variables are represented using a causal graph, where nodes correspond to physical variables, and directed edges denote direct causal influences, potentially with time lags.
+While causal discovery aims to infer the full causal structure among a set of variables, causal feature selection instead uses a causal discovery algorithm to identify a subset of physically meaningful predictors that are most relevant for predicting a target variable, without reconstructing the full causal graph.
+Climate science studies have applied linear and nonlinear causal discovery methods \cite{ebert2012causal, runge2014quantifying, runge2019detecting} to identify spurious associations in statistical prediction models arising from common drivers or indirect associations.
+Once the causal graph is known, the strength of the links between the physical variables can be determined with causal inference \cite{ricard2025causal}, complementing data-driven techniques \cite{runge2023causal}.
+Despite these advances, causality is still commonly inferred using lagged correlation analysis, which does not resolve the directionality of the relationships between variables \cite{mcgraw2018memory}.
+As such, lagged correlation methods are susceptible to non-causal correlations from autocorrelation effects, indirect connections through a third process, or a shared driver hindering interpretability in statistical prediction models \cite{Runge2014,barnes2015impact}.
+Understanding the directional causality between atmospheric variables hence requires additional methodologies or causal inference approaches beyond the scope of lagged correlation analyses.
+Several studies have demonstrated the potential of causal discovery methods in tropical meteorology.
+For example, \cite{wijnands2016variable} used the graphical model-based structure learning approach of the Peter-Clark (PC) causal discovery algorithm to identify key variables for tropical cyclogenesis prediction and found that predictive modeling using logistic regression employing the highest ranked variables improved statistical predictive skills.
+Additionally, the PCMCI+ causal algorithm — which combines the PC algorithm with Momentary Conditional Independence test \cite{runge2020discovering} — has been used to identify precursor regions useful for improving seasonal TC frequency forecasts \cite{Latos_etal2024_CausalAI}.
+Motivated by these advances, we apply the PC algorithm within a multidata causal discovery framework to identify statistically significant causal links and select predictors with direct causal influence on TC intensity change for the operational SHIPS model.
+This approach treats individual Atlantic TCs as multiple realizations of the same underlying physical process, assuming that their intensity evolution shares a common causal structure that can be represented by a single causal graph.
+The multidata PC algorithm requires multivariate time series of all candidate predictors for each storm, motivating our replication of the SHIPS developmental dataset using meteorological analyses, as described in Section~\ref{sec:data}.
+After detailing the causal methodology and experimental design in Section~\ref{sec:Methodology}, we demonstrate in Sections~\ref{sec:Results}\ref{subsec:Results_multidatacausaldiscovery} and \ref{sec:Results}\ref{subsec:Results_causalfeatureselectionoutperforming} that causal feature selection outperforms other feature selection methods, particularly in short-range time-scales.
 These improvements are robust in both reanalysis-based experiments (Section~\ref{sec:Results}\ref{subsec:Results_suggestingpredictors}), where we also show that the causal predictors nonlinearly drive intensity (Section~\ref{sec:Results}\ref{subsec:Results_SHIPSvsSHIPS+}), and in operational-like settings using real-time global model analysis and forecast fields (Section~\ref{sec:Results}\ref{subsec:Results_operationaltest}).
 In Section~\ref{sec:Results}\ref{subsec:Results_casestudy}, we present a case study of Hurricane Larry to illustrate the physical relevance of the causal links between the selected predictors and short-term TC intensification.